aws/graph-notebook/README.md

 ## Example notebooks
 This project includes many example Jupyter notebooks.
 It is recommended to explore them.
 All of the commands and features supported by `graph-notebook` are explained in detail with examples within the sample notebooks.
 You can find them  [here](./src/graph_notebook/notebooks/)

+## Keeping track of new features
-It is also recommended to check the [ChangeLog.md](ChangeLog.md) file periodically to keep up to date as new features are added.
+It is recommended to check the [ChangeLog.md](ChangeLog.md) file periodically to keep up to date as new features are added.

 ## Prerequisites